ihalseide/bf/README.md

 ## The Compiler

-The compiler is a Python program that transforms bf code into C code.
+The compiler is a Python program that transforms bf code into C code (which could then be compiled to machine code).
 Run `$ python bfc.py (file)` to compile a bf program file.
 The compiler does the small optimization of compressing strings of +- and separately >< down to single C statements.

     usage: bfc.py [-h] [-s] [-num_cells NUM_CELLS] [--EOF_value EOF_VALUE] file